Kemuma001/assignment002/README.md

 se-day-2-git-and-github

 1.Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

-     Version control is a software tool or system that allows programmers to track changes made to code over time, manage different versions of the codebase, and collaborate on projects.
+     Version control- is a software tool or system that allows programmers to track changes made to code over time, manage different versions of the codebase, and collaborate on projects.
       Versioning: Each change to the code is assigned a unique version number, creating a history of the codebase's evolution.
       Collaboration: Multiple developers can work on the same codebase simultaneously, with version control preventing conflicts and overwriting changes.
       Branching: Developers can create branches from the main codebase to create experimental or parallel versions without affecting the main code.
       Merging: Changes from branches can be brought back to the main codebase through a merge process, allowing for easy integration of contributions.

 GitHub is a popular because:
  Open source: It's free to use for open-source projects and provides a wide range of features.